skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 died in the battle of Fort Boland.
 According to Endo, Garret cares nothing for the throne, his former kingdom, or his place as heir.
-He has been schooled abroad, and his only goal now seems to be getting "home", which is back to wherever he was attending school.
+He has been schooled abroad, and his only goal now seems to be getting "home," which is back to wherever he was attending school.
 Somewhere off this island, anyway.

 Endo doesn't know where Garret is.
 The two of them were fleeing south